 Introduction to Comprehensive Insurance vs Zero Depreciation

-When choosing car insurance, two options often leave vehicle owners in a dilemma: comprehensive insurance vs zero depreciation insurance.
-Both policies protect you in different ways, but understanding which one suits your needs best depends on several factors, including the type of vehicle you own, its age, and your driving habits.
+When choosing car insurance, choosing either zero dep vs comprehensive insurance can be difficult.
+Understanding which one suits your needs best depends on several factors, including the type of vehicle you own, its age, and your driving habits.

 What is Comprehensive Insurance?